FortneyMFG/AgOpenGPS-Nexus/docs/SRS/sections/1X_Platform_Foundations/11_OS_Support.md

 - Contributors are piloting Linux (Ubuntu/Debian) deployments for headless Core + remote UI flows.
 - AgIO abstracts hardware access but currently depends on Windows-first device APIs; Linux alternatives require parity validation.
 - Multi-monitor cabs, kiosk installs, and potential Android/iOS companions impose usability and packaging constraints.

+### Questions operators ask

+- **“Can I keep using the Windows installer I already know?”** Yes—the Windows build remains first-class and is validated on every release.
+- **“What happens if I want to run Nexus on a Raspberry Pi or CM5?”** The Linux headless build provides systemd units and packaging so you can drop it onto those devices.
+- **“How do I know if my graphics card is fast enough?”** Section 11.5 documents the 60 FPS benchmark and points to the reference hardware list.

+### Scenario: Launching a new mixed fleet

+1. A dealer installs the familiar Windows desktop app in the cab so operators recognize the workflow.
+2. The same farm adds a Linux CM5 running the headless Core, using systemd packaging to keep it running without manual babysitting.
+3. Later, the team tests a tablet-based companion UI; the dual-first requirements ensure Avalonia keeps layouts consistent across every screen.

 ---